courtzc/MTRN4110PhaseC_Testing/README.md

 ## Photo sets

-Please put these in the root directory.
+These also go in the tests/ directory.

-Please make each set of photos of the world (bug, maze, robot) have this syntax:
+Each set of photos of the world (bug, maze, robot) have this syntax:

 ### bug:
 world(001-999)_photoset(a-z)_bug